genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/02_migration-6-7.md

 ```

 After you have done this:
--	If everything has worked, go ahead and compile `gradlew assemble`.
+-	If everything has worked, a distribution will be generated - congratulations!
+You have migrated your application to Genesis 7.
 -	If there are errors, you need to search through the release notes for all your modules to check for breaking changes.